-- Questions about on-boarding and time sheets should be referred to your department hiring manager and/or Financial Aid Office.
+- Questions about on-boarding and timesheets should be referred to your department hiring manager and/or Financial Aid Office.

-In order to participate in the Federal Work-Study Program, the organization must submit an Agreement Form.
-Documents must be approved by UCR prior to posting Work-Study positions online.
+In order to participate in the Federal Work-Study Program, the organization must submit a Federal Work-study Agreement Form.
+For process improvement, we have moved to a digital process via DocuSign to allow for a smoother and faster processing time.
+All documents must be approved by UCR prior to posting Work-Study positions online.
 Additional documents will be sent once the university has approved the agreement.
 The Federal Work-Study Agreement must be completed each academic year even if there has been prior participation.
-Please see the Invitation Letter for additional details.To receive a packet email the Work-Study Coordinator.
+To receive an invitation packet, email email@example.com.

 Important dates and deadlines

 External Timeline for Work-Study Eligible Students, On-Campus and Off-Campus Partners